DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 "If Milo spots you," Elyra continued, "you fail.
 If you trigger any of the markers I placed, you fail.
 If you resort to brute-force resonance instead of subtlety, you fail."

-"Pressure-free, got it," Jason muttered.
+"No Pressure - got it," Jason muttered.

 Lina grinned from her position near the far wall.
 "You've got this.
 Just don't overthink it."